-Chinchillas are a species of rodent, they are slightly bigger then squirrels.
-They are crepuscular, which means they are active around dawn and dusk, and rest/nap during the day.
+Chinchillas are a species of rodent; they are slightly bigger than squirrels.
+They are crepuscular, which means they are active around dawn and dusk and rest/nap during the day.
 They live in the mountainous regions of Chile.
 Chinchillas can live up to 16 years.

-Chinchillas when given time can build trust with their human owners, showing their inquisitive, and intelligent behaviors.
+Chinchillas when given time can build trust with their human owners and show their inquisitive and intelligent behaviors.

 To handle a chinchilla, it needs to be a carefully done process.
 Chinchillas have very light bones, that can be easily broken from rough/improper handling.
 You'll want to handle a chinchilla just like a bird, scooping them up from underneath, if they're a more nervous chin and/or not used to being handled that attempt to struggle, place them firmly against your body without squeezing.
 This will help comfort them and help them relax.

-Also worth noting, chinchillas are prey animals, so they instinctively show no sign of injury or weakness, this is to prevent predators from picking them off from their group.
-Be sure to monitor for any odd behavior in your chins, it would take an intense injury for a chinchilla to show sign of it.
+Also worth noting, chinchillas are prey animals, so they instinctively show no sign of injury or weakness.
+This is to prevent predators from picking them off from their group.
+Be sure to monitor for any odd behavior in your chinchilla; it would take an intense injury for a chinchilla to show signs of it.

 Before owning a Chinchilla, it's important you take consideration of preparations and cost.

-Chinchillas normally live in packs called 'herds' they are a social animal and it's best to purchase a pair for them to interact with each other.
-You can buy a single chinchilla but the animal may become lonely if you do not give it the social element it requires.
+- Chinchillas normally live in packs called 'herds,' so they are social animals, and it's best to purchase a pair for them to interact with each other.
+You can buy a single chinchilla, but the animal may become lonely if you do not give it the social element it requires.

-As well, Chinchillas can be taken out of their cage at scheduled times to be able to freely roam and run around a room.
+- Chinchillas can be taken out of their cage at scheduled times to be able to freely roam and run around a room.
 If you do this on a regular schedule in the evening, your chinchilla will begin to expect this.
-Be sure that the room you let them loose in for playtime is properly Chin-proofed.
-Any loose wires, or wooden furniture are fair game for them to chew on and potentially ruin.
+Be sure that the room you let them loose in for playtime is properly chin-proofed.
+Any loose wires or wooden furniture are fair game for them to chew on and potentially ruin.

-My family got chinchillas back around 2011.
+My family got chinchillas back in 2011.
 When my brother was showing lack of care for our pair of chinchillas, I happily adopted them.
-Chinchillas are a great pet, they aren't needy and require very little upkeep, beyond daily fresh water, hay, pellets, and treats.
+Chinchillas are great pets because they aren't needy and they require very little upkeep beyond daily fresh water, hay, pellets, and treats.

-Female chinchillas can also be ticked off easily, and beyond doing their usual barks, and other audible noises to show dislike, she will also spray urine.
-This is most usually a female only thing.
-The urine is safe, and it's nothing more then a defense mechanism.
-If this happens I recommend you just back off and let the female chinchilla relax for a while before trying to approach her, it could take twice as long to have her warm up to you then a male chinchilla.
+Female chinchillas can also be ticked off easily, and beyond doing their usual barks and other audible noises to show dislike, she will also spray urine.
+This is most usually a female-only thing.
+The urine can't harm you, and it is nothing more than a defense mechanism.
+If this happens, I recommend you just back off and let the female chinchilla relax for a while before trying to approach her.
+It could take twice as long to have her warm up to you than a male chinchilla.

-I hope you enjoyed the article, and found it helpful.
+I hope you enjoyed the article and found it helpful.
 Please leave a comment below if you have any questions, I'd be happy to answer them as soon as possible.
+Thanks for reading!